ledlaux/pikoPD/README.md

 ## Polyphonic input

-The `[poly]` object works with `[notein]` on PICO, but it is resource-intensive.
-Keep *voice count: 1* in `board.json` to use it.
+The Pure Data `[poly]` object works with `[notein]` on PICO, but it is resource-intensive.
+Keep *voice count: 1* in `board.json` to use the default system.

-To make MIDI note processing lightweight and keep it outside the PD, a custom voice allocation system with oldest voice stealing was implemented using `[r NOTE]` objects.
+To make MIDI note processing lightweight, a custom voice allocation system with oldest voice stealing was implemented using `[r NOTE]` objects.

 To use the custom system:
 1. Set **voice count** to 2 or more in `board.json`.